-Vendors and their sub-contractors are expected to pay at least the legal minimum and overtime wages for hours worked.
-It is expected that wages be paid directly to the worker or to a worker-controlled account.
-Workers will not be charged any recruitment fees or related costs.
+Vendors and their sub-contractors must pay at least the legal minimum and overtime wages for hours worked, and wages must be paid directly to the worker or to a worker-controlled account.
+In addition, workers must not be charged any recruitment fees or related costs.

 8.3 Regular working hours and overtime hours

-If overtime is necessary, vendors and their sub-contractors are expected to inform workers of such employment precondition prior to the time of hire, in advance of the overtime shift, and they are expected to allow workers to refuse to work overtime without punishment, penalty or disciplinary action.
+If overtime is necessary, vendors and their sub-contractors must inform workers of such employment precondition prior to the time of hire, in advance of the overtime shift, and they must ensure workers are given the option to refuse to work overtime without punishment, penalty or disciplinary action.

 If applicable, vendors and their sub-contractors are expected to grant their workers their right to join or form trade unions of their own choosing and to bargain collectively with their employer.

 Vendors and their sub-contractors are expected to provide an anonymous and confidential method for all workers to raise concerns to senior management without fear of retaliation.